Distance Education Program

 The University of Dubuque has offered a fully accredited distance Master of Divinity degree since 2007.
 This degree program allows you to take the majority of classes from home.

-The first fall semester begins in August, with orientation and a two-week residential intensive in Dubuque.
+The first fall semester begins in July with online new student orientation, followed by the two-week August Residency Dubuque.
 This gives new students an opportunity to meet and interact with classmates and the professors who are responsible for your education.
-The friendships you’ll develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.
-Each year you will return to Dubuque for a two-week August intensive.
+The friendships you will develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.